ImgBotApp/InternetNL/detail/mail/auth/spf/verdict/good_en.md

-Your domain has a SPF record.
+Your domain has an SPF record.